 Bulky coats are being brought out of storage, morning frost lingers on windshields, and many parts of the country have experienced the first snowfall of the year — winter is most certainly here.

-Some people dread the arrival of this time of year, but for those who relish the cold weather and snowflakes, we’ve compiled the top four cities that can be considered your winter match made in heaven.
+Some people dread the arrival of this time of year, but for those who relish the cold weather and snowflakes, we’ve compiled the top cities that can be considered your winter match made in heaven.

 To help compile our top picks for the absolute best winter cities in North America, we tapped winter city expert Patrick Coleman, founder of the Winter Cities Institute.
 The Winter Cities Institute identifies, promotes and shares the positive attributes of winter living, new concepts in architecture and urban design, and success stories from those places that are thriving in the North.

-Coleman and his team define a “winter city” as having an average January temperature that dips below freezing; this was a guiding factor for the final list, as well as other livability checkpoints including winter activities and events, health and wellness and ongoing dedication to making the most of weather conditions that might not be favorable.
+Coleman and his team define a “winter city” as having an average January temperature that dips below freezing; this was a guiding factor for the final list, as well as other livability checkpoints, including winter activities and events, health and wellness and ongoing dedication to making the most of weather conditions that might not be favorable.

 So with that in mind, we give you four cities that thrive during the winter months.

 Interested in winter biking but don’t have a bike?
-Minneapolis-based Velolet is a bike rental company that offers year-round bike rentals across the U.S. and carries winter-friendly bike frames so you can try before you buy.
+Minneapolis-based Velolet is a bike rental company that offers year-round bike rentals across the U.S. and carries winter-friendly bike frames so you can try them before you buy.

 Cambridge is an East Coast city that is no stranger to lots and lots of snow, but its community members take the snow in stride.
-Who says you can’t have a farmers market in winter?
+Who says you can’t have a farmers’ market in winter?